cognitedata/reveal/react-components/src/architecture/base/README.md

     - Overrides from the must basic base class (if any)
     - :
     - Overrides from the actually base class (if any)
-    - Instance methods
+    - Instance methods (If many, break it up based on what they do)
     - Local functions, types or classes used in this file only

 2. I try to reuse code whenever it is possible.
 Therefore you will find functions that are very small, often one liners.
-This ensures the complexity of the code to be low.
+This ensures the complexity of the code to be low and increase readability on the caller side.
 For instance:

          export function clear<T>(array: T[]): void {
              array.splice(0, array.length);
          }

 3. I try to give each class one single responsibility.
 Therefore I use several base classes, it adds the complexity that is needed.
+    Examples of this is BaseView/

 4. Keep must classes independed of other classes.
 For instance the tool should not know abount the views.